Human Action Localization with Sparse Spatial Supervision: Datasets

-$\bullet$ The {\bf UCF-Sports} dataset~\cite{ucfsports} consists of 150 sports videos with 10 actions, such as \textit{diving} or \textit{running}.
+$\bullet$ The {\bf UCF-Sports} dataset~\cite{ucfsports} is limited to 150 short sports videos with 10 actions, such as \textit{diving} or \textit{running}.
+It contains an average of 15 instances per class.
 Videos are trimmed to the action and every frame is annotated with a bounding box.
-For each class, the sequences present similarities in background, camera viewpoint and actors, which is a limitation of this dataset.
-We use the train/test split defined in~\cite{LanWM11}.
+For each class, sequences present similarities in background, camera viewpoint and actors, reducing diversity.
+We use the train/test split \mbox{defined} in~\cite{LanWM11}.

-$\bullet$ The {\bf J-HMDB} dataset~\cite{jhmdb} contains 928 short videos with 21 actions, including \textit{stand up}, \textit{run} and \textit{pour}.
-The videos are trimmed to the action, are very short (1.4 sec on average) and contain only one human.
+$\bullet$ The {\bf J-HMDB} dataset~\cite{jhmdb} is a subset of the HMDB benchmark~\cite{hmdb}.
+It contains 928 videos with 21 actions, including \textit{stand up}, \textit{run} and \textit{pour}.
+The videos are trimmed to the action, are very short (1.4 sec on average), and most of them contain a single human.
+On average 44 instances are annotated per action class.
 The annotations are human silhouettes in every frame.
 We use the bounding boxes around these silhouettes as ground-truth.
 The dataset has 3 train/test splits.

-$\bullet$ The {\bf UCF-101} dataset~\cite{ucf101} contains spatio-temporal annotation for 24 actions in 3207 sports videos.
+$\bullet$ The {\bf UCF-101} dataset~\cite{ucf101} contains spatio-temporal annotations for 24 actions in 3207 sports videos.
+Many videos are similar in terms of actors or background.
 In contrast to UCF-Sports and J-HMDB, the detection is also temporal but the videos remain short; for half of the classes, the action lasts for more than 80\% of the video duration.
 There are 3 train/test splits.
-Results are reported for the first split only.
+Results are reported for split 1 only, as in~\cite{weinzaepfelICCV15,Saha2016,MR2RCNN}.

+In summary, existing action localization datasets are limited in either diversity of actions (mainly sports), diversity of videos (similar backgrounds and/or actors across videos), video duration (short, trimmed to the action) or number of samples per class, see Table~\ref{tab:datasets} for details.
+There is a clear need for a dataset that overcomes all of these limitations if we want to improve spatio-temporal action localization in real-world scenarios.